pydata/patsy/doc/formulas.rst

    Naive `1 + a + b + a:b`

-Charlton avoids this by using its second strategy: coding an :math:`n` level factor in :math:`n - 1` columns which, critically, do not span the intercept.
+Patsy avoids this by using its second strategy: coding an :math:`n` level factor in :math:`n - 1` columns which, critically, do not span the intercept.
 We'll call this style of coding *reduced-rank*, and use notation like `a-` to refer to factors coded this way.

-.. note:: Each of the categorical coding schemes included in :mod:`charlton` come in both full-rank and reduced-rank flavours.
+.. note:: Each of the categorical coding schemes included in :mod:`patsy` come in both full-rank and reduced-rank flavours.
 If you ask for, say, :class:`Poly` coding, then this is the mechanism used to decide whether you get full- or reduced-rank :class:`Poly` coding.